-In Massachusetts, like throughout America, politics has become more about power than anything else and about representing connected interests who play by a different set of rules than the rest of us.
+Politics has become more about power than anything else - and about representing connected interests who play by a different set of rules than the rest of us.

 In many ways, the partisanship of our times is an illusion, which melts away when there is money to be made or a connected donor to serve.
 What we’re left with is a system that’s predictable, frustrating, and uninspiring.